California lawmakers want to crack down on police shootings after Stephon Clark's death

 Related

 That's a tougher legal hurdle than current California law, which is similar to minimum standards set by the U.S. Supreme Court.
-That opinion says police can use deadly force whenever a "reasonable" officer would have done so under the same circumstances.
+That opinion says police can use deadly force whenever a "reasonable" officer would do so under the same circumstances.

 "This standard provides legal cover for killings that can be reasonably justified under the law, but were not necessary," according to Weber's summary of the bill.